Naturopathy is a system of medicine that promotes optimal wellness and is based on the following principles:

 As stated on the American Association of Naturopathic Physicians website, "The past 30 years has seen an extraordinary increase in consumer demand for safe, effective and cost-effective natural healthcare.
 Naturopathic medicine has emerged as the health care profession best suited to meet this demand.
 Although it almost disappeared in the mid-twentieth century because of the popularity of drugs and surgery, naturopathic medicine now offers safe, effective natural therapies as a vital part of the health care systems of North America for the twenty-first century."

-I am a licensed and board certified Naturopathic Doctor in the state of California and in Oregon.
-I am also a Certified Professional Midwife and am licensed as a midwife in Washington and California.
+I am a licensed Naturopathic Doctor in the state of California and a board certified Naturopathic Pediatrician.
+I am also a Certified Professional Midwife and am licensed as a midwife in California.

 I grew up in Illinois and graduated from college Summa Cum Laude before attending naturopathic medical school at Bastyr University near Seattle, Washington, where I also received training and certification in midwifery.
 While at Bastyr I received numerous awards, including the Bechtel, Metagenics, Fred Smart, University and Bastyr Student Scholarships.
 I trained extensively in midwifery and pediatrics with Seattle Natural Family Medicine.
 After naturopathic medical school I traveled to Vanuatu in the South Pacific and delivered babies at a developing hospital before completing a rigorous family practice residency at the National College of Naturopathic Medicine in Portland, Oregon.